PKSHATechnology-Research/camphr/CONTRIBUTING.md

 ### Test MeCab, KNP (Japanese pipeline)

-For testing MeCab or KNP, you should install `mecab` or `knp` in your system respectively.
+For testing MeCab or KNP, you need to install `mecab` or `knp` in your system respectively.
 After that, put the following command:

 ```bash